-- Provide and/or partner with organizations in their state that provide services and specific outreach programs for underserved populations.
+- Provide and/or partner with organizations that provide services and specific outreach programs for underserved populations.

 Encourage Smart & Responsible Borrowing

-Not-for-profit, state-based, and state-chartered education loan organizations should encourage families to make the best possible decisions for their individual circumstances.
-To this end, not-for-profit, state-based, and state-chartered organizations who make education loans should:
+MEFA encourages families to make the best possible decisions for their individual circumstances.
+To this end, we follow these policies:

 - Encourage students to exhaust their Federal Direct Subsidized Loans and Federal Direct Unsubsidized Loans, grant aid, and family resources before taking out any other type of loan.

-- Require that schools certify the enrollment, cost of education, and financial aid of each borrower in order to avoid unintentional over-borrowing.
+- For new loans, require that schools certify the enrollment, cost of education, and financial aid of each borrower in order to avoid unintentional over-borrowing.
 School certification acts as a check that the loan is being used for an educational purpose and that the amount borrowed is in line with the college's costs and the borrower's needs.

 - Advise students and families to borrow only the amount they need.
 Selecting and paying for college is a family decision and, as such, the student and family need to understand the total cost of the college selected.
 Family members borrowing on behalf of a student or cosigning a student loan should be counseled to understand their rights and responsibilities in regards to repaying education loan debt.

 Affordable Student Loan Terms & Repayment Options

-Not-for-profit, state-based, and state-chartered education loan organizations should offer affordable student loans with transparent terms.
+MEFA offers affordable education loans with transparent terms.
 We provide the in-depth counseling that borrowers need in order to understand and manage their loan responsibilities.
-These organizations should also guide borrowers through all repayment options available to them, with special attention paid to working with borrowers who experience economic hardship.
+We also guide borrowers through all repayment options available to them, with special attention paid to working with borrowers who experience economic hardship.
 To this end, we follow these policies:

 - Offer a low interest rate loan, including a fixed rate option, with low or no origination fee.